MattyOL/Fresh/TESTING.md

 17. * Test: When a user is not signed in can they view the contact/wishlist/ form.
     * Expected: Not to be able to see the contact/add recipe form.
     * Results: pass.

+18. * Test: User clicks add to wishlist
+    * Expected: Product to be added to wishlist
+    * Results: Pass

+19. * Test: User clicks add to wishlist
+    * Expected: Product to be added to wishlist
+    * Results: Pass

+20. * Test: User should be giving feedbag for item added or removed
+    * Expected: to be added or removed from bag with feedback
+    * Results: Pass

+21. * Test: User when sumbits email to newsletter
+    * Expected: Mailchimp contacts should receive a new subscriber
+    * Results: Pass

+22. * Test: Shop now button on homepage
+    * Expected: brought to the products page for user to thrift
+    * Results: Pass

+23. * Test: User when sumbits email to newsletter
+    * Expected: Mailchimp contacts should receive a new subscriber
+    * Results: Pass

+24. * Test:  All nav elements bring you to the correct page
+    * Expected: to be brought to the correct page
+    * Results: Pass

+25. * Test: Product management
+    * Expected: Admin can edit delete add a product
+    * Results: Pass

+26. * Test: user can edit ther profile to update there account
+    * Expected: emaill address name number to be updated when done so by user
+    * Results: Pass

 ## linter pylint
 I used linter pylint to test the python code.
 * No major issues to be found.